 4.8 On and Off Campus Activities/Events

 All on and off campus activities/events must follow all guidelines and procedures set by the Student Activities Office.

-Posters, Signs, Leaflets

-Placing posters, signs or leaflets, except on one’s own personal property or in areas authorized and provided for that purpose by the University, is prohibited.
-Individuals should seek permission from those persons who have administrative control of that location.
-For guidance when this person is unknown, contact the Student Affairs Office.
+For further information, contact the Student Activities Office, 120 Memorial Union or ndsu.sao@ndsu.edu.

 4.9 Fraternities and Sororities